Welcome to the Dartmouth History Research Group

 10:00 am to 12:00 noon

 Everyone is welcome.
-If you are new to the group and plan to come, it would be helpful if you could let us know by emailing enquiries@dartmouth-history.org.uk so that we have some idea of numbers.
+If you are new to the group and plan to come, it would be helpful if you could email us by clicking this link so that we have some idea of numbers.
 We look forward to seeing you!

 Join Us

 Membership of DHRG is free and open to all and everyone is welcome at any of our meetings.
 We usually meet on the first Monday of each month in the Church Hall, Baptist Church, Carey Road, Townstal, 10.00 – 12.00 noon (see the “Contact” page for more details).
-As the first Monday in April 2024 is a Bank Holiday, our next meeting will be on Monday 8 April 2024, see above.
 As arrangements may change at short notice, please let us know if you plan to come to any of our meetings.

 Our Books